Ta'ziyeh: Religious background

 There are two branches of Islam; the Sunni and the Shi'i.
-The Sunnis make up about 85-90% of Muslims, but the ta'zieh tradition is performed by Shia Muslims during the first month of the Muslim calendar, Muharram, one of the four sacred months of the Islam calendar.
-The ta'zieh is performed each year on the 10th day of Muharram, a historically significant day for the Shia Muslims because that was the day of Hussein's slaughter.
+The Sunnis make up about 85–90% of Muslims, but the ta'ziyeh tradition is performed by Shia Muslims during the first month of the Muslim calendar, Muharram, one of the four sacred months of the Islam calendar.
+The ta'ziyeh is performed each year on the 10th day of Muharram, a historically significant day for the Shia Muslims because that was the day of Husayn's slaughter.
 Each year the same story is told, so the spectators know the story very well and know what to expect.
 However, this does not negatively affect audience levels.

 A strong belief in the Muslim community was that nothing created by regular people could be better than the way Allah created it, so all other creation was deemed disrespectful.
-Because of this, there are not many accounts-visually or otherwise- of this religious tradition.
+Because of this, there are not many accounts—visually or otherwise—of this religious tradition.
 During the tradition it was very important that all spectators knew the actors were not disrespecting Allah, so most often, the actors had their scripts on stage with them so it was clear that they were not trying to depict another person that Allah did not create.

-The ritual was eventually banned by the authorities in Iran because the ritual was being exploited for political advances.
-Ta'zieh is not performed regularly in Iran and has not been seen at all in certain provinces of the region since 1920.
-France was the first non-Muslim country that ta'zieh was performed in 1991.
-Since then, the tradition has been seen in non-Iranian cities like Avignon and Paris in France, Parma and Rome in Italy, and New York City.
+History

+Pre-Islamic roots

+Ta'ziyeh is often discussed in relation to earlier Iranian narrative and performative traditions.
+According to Anthony Shay, sacred Iranian performative practices such as rowzeh-khani and ta'ziyeh "have direct roots to the related and corresponding non-sacred practices of shah-nameh-khani, naqqali, and siyah-bazi theatre."
+Some scholars have noted parallels between ta'ziyeh and pre-Islamic mourning narratives, particularly the story of Siavash in the Shahnameh, whose tragic death and subsequent mourning rituals are sometimes cited as an early example of ritual lamentation in Iranian culture.